-Why And How We Program Breathing Exercises
+Why And How to Program Breathing Exercises

 Breathing is a function that is fortunately controlled by our bodies autonomic nervous system.
 Autonomic control means that our body can effectively regulate respiration without us having to consciously think about every breathe we take.
 Basically, for the majority of our day our diaphragm and lungs are on cruise control.